- Cheapest car insurance in Nebraska for a bad driving record

 Cheapest car insurance after an accident in Nebraska

-Auto-Owners has the lowest rates after an accident at $1,802 a year.
-Nationwide also has affordable rates at $2,110 a year.
+Auto-Owners offers the lowest rates after an accident, averaging $1,802 per year.
+Nationwide is another budget-friendly option, with rates around $2,110 a year.

 | Company | Average annual premium for clean record | Annual premium for one at-fault accident | Annual premium for multiple accident |